 Arduino Sample Code

-A simple arduino sketch to drive the converter is available in the files section below.
+A simple arduino sketch to drive the counter is available in the files section below.

-The software every 60 seconds will output a csv row with a sequential number, raw count for each tube, a moving average of counts and a uS/h dose rate.
+Every 60 seconds, the software will output a csv row with a sequential number, raw count for each tube, a moving average of counts and a uS/h dose rate.
 The chart below shows the background radiation in Santa Clara, CA measured using GRAD with two SBM-20 tubes.

 There are a few defines at the beginning that are configurable to match the HW configuration and/or user preferences.
 The first set configures the Geiger-Müller tube parameters and the moving window size for the reporting.